zitaker/trello/README.md

 ---

 ### Design requirements for the project:
-1) add type annotations (I recommend using (Mypy) or the built-in widget (Pyright) in Visual Studio Code to enter text to make it easier to work, or any other, Pycharm is already built in natively;
+1) add type annotations (I recommend using (Mypy is embedded in the project;
-2) specify Google-style docstrings;
+2) use linters (Flake8 and Pylint are already embedded in the project);
-3) use linters and code formatters;
+3) use a code formatter (Black embedded in the project);
+4) specify Google-style docstrings;
+5) the project uses python 3.13.0.
+If you have a different version of the language, I recommend installing (pyenv) and installing python 3.13.0 in pyenv;
-4) if you have any questions, please write messages to me, my contacts are listed in the profile.
+6) if you have any questions, please write messages to me, my contacts are listed in the profile.

 ---